Rick Snuffer

-Richard Ray Snuffer (born July 31, 1961, in Beckley, West Virginia) serves in the West Virginia House of Delegates since 2010.
+Richard Ray Snuffer (born July 31, 1961) served in the West Virginia House of Delegates from 2010 to 2012.

 Early life, education, and business career

 Snuffer was born in 1961 in Beckley, West Virginia.
 He graduated the World of Faith Leadership and Bible Institute in 1985.
 He also attended Bluefield State University and is currently obtaining his master's degree from Marshall University.

 He has been Vice President of WESCO Homes Inc. from 1971 to 2004.
 He also worked for Combined Insurance in 1979 and Metropolitan Life in 1982.

 West Virginia legislature

 2010 election

 He ran for West Virginia's 27th House District.
 He was one of five candidates who won that seat, obtaining 13% of the vote in second place.
 The others were incumbent State Delegate Linda Sumner (14%), State Delegate Ricky Moye (12%), John David O'Neal (12%), and Virginia Mahan (9%).